Guide

 Schedule approved drafts for optimal delivery

-According to Mailchimp’s Send Time Optimization data (2024), emails sent between 9-11 AM in the recipient’s local timezone get 14% higher open rates.
-After reviewing and approving drafts, schedule them for business hours:
+Scheduled sending is a delivery strategy where approved drafts are queued for a specific time rather than sent immediately.
+According to Mailchimp’s Send Time Optimization data (2024), emails sent between 9–11 AM in the recipient’s local timezone get 14% higher open rates.
+You can stagger sends across a 2-hour window to avoid spam filter triggers from burst sending.

 # Send approved drafts on a schedule (stagger across 2 hours)